westonstearns/courses-stattleship-r-intro/chapter1.md

 ---
 title       : Introduction to Stattleship API description : test description
 ---
-title       : For loops
-description : A brief intro to writing for loops

 --- type:NormalExercise lang:r xp:100 skills:1 key:e20287ea44
 ## Getting started with stattleshipR

 Before we get started with the demo of the `stattleshipR` API, we want to recap how to install a package and load it into the environement.

-The `stattleshipR` package along with the accessory packages `dplyr` and `ggplot2` are installed and loaded on the DataCamp servers.
+The `stattleshipR` package along with the accessory packages `dplyr` and `ggplot2` are installed on the DataCamp servers.
 The following code can be used to install it on your personal computer outside of the DataCamp platform.

 ```
 install.packages("devtools")